 Passionate About Others

 Kirsty qualified as a degree level sports rehabilitator and trainer in 2007 and has further studied Myofascial release, Pilates, advanced treatments, strapping and taping and more.
 She has also developed her knowledge outside of the treatment room as a life coach and holistic practitioner.
-This gives kirsty the ability to approach injuries from more than one angle and helps people to rationalise their injuries and even to take the positives from their pain.
+This gives kirsty the ability to approach athletes and non athletes from more than one angle and helps people to feel better and function well or rationalise their injuries and work towards their goals related to pain or improved function.

 Having worked with GB athletes, Premier League Footballers and a multitude of different international sports people Kirsty has seen and treated a wide variety of injuries but she derives as much pleasure if not more from really being able to help entry-level athletes who are trying to achieve their personal goals or those that don't do sport but want to feel better and function better in their day to day life.